 Geohazards and Large Geographically Distributed Systems

 Geotechnical engineers play a critical role in managing the performance of large geographically distributed systems that are affected by geohazards such as earthquakes, floods, hurricanes, and landslides.
-Systems, such as water supplies, levees, and gas and liquid fuel supply networks, may cover thousands of km2 and may be subject to many different ground response and geotechnical failure mechanisms.
-The geotechnical factors affecting system behaviour have broad implications for life safety and regional economic stability.
+Systems, such as water supplies, levees, and gas and liquid fuel supply networks, may cover thousands of km2 and be subject to

 Login to view the video of this meeting.